Paolo Banchero NBA Preview vs. the Celtics

 Paolo Banchero Insights vs. the Celtics

-- The Magic rank 22nd in possessions per game with 102.9.
-His opponents, the Celtics, have one of the slowest tempos with 101.3 possessions per contest.
+- Banchero's Magic average 102.9 possessions per game, which ranks 24th among NBA teams, while the Celtics are one of the league's slowest with 101.4 possessions per contest.

-- The Celtics are the third-best defensive team in the NBA, giving up 108.9 points per game.
+- The Celtics are the third-best defensive squad in the NBA, conceding 109 points per game.

-- The Celtics are the eighth-ranked team in the NBA, allowing 42.7 rebounds per game.
+- On the glass, the Celtics are ranked eighth in the league, conceding 42.8 rebounds per contest.

-- Looking at assists, the Celtics are ranked third in the league, giving up 23.7 per contest.
+- The Celtics are the third-ranked squad in the league, allowing 23.8 assists per game.

-- Allowing 13.7 made 3-pointers per game, the Celtics are the 22nd-ranked squad in the NBA.
+- The Celtics are the 23rd-ranked team in the league at allowing threes, conceding 13.7 made 3-pointers per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!